Why Use SSO

 Authentication Policies

-When you enable SSO, you choose an authentication policy that controls how your team can log in:
+When you enable SSO, you choose an authentication policy that controls how your team can log in: In Company Settings, the policy is labelled exactly as shown below:What Happens When SSO Is Required

-- Email OTP and Google OAuth login are blocked for all company members.
+When you set the policy to SSO required:- Email OTP and Google sign-in are blocked for all company members, including the company owner.

 What’s Next?